Joe Ward (footballer, born 1995): Derby County

 In June 2023 it was announced that he would sign for Derby County on 1 July 2023, on a three-year contract.
 Ward made his Derby debut in a 2–1 defeat to Wigan Athletic on 5 August 2023.
 Ward impressed with his performances in a difficult to the 2023–24 season for Derby, however Ward picked up a heel injury in Derby's match against Oxford United on 15 August 2023 which ruled him out of action for eight weeks.
 Upon his return to the team, Ward struggled to cement a place in the Derby team, being demoted to the under-21s to keep him match fit.
 In December 2023, Ward conceded penalties in back-to back games to Wycombe Wanderers who scored the 96th minute equalising penalty and Lincoln City.
 On 2 March 2024, Ward returned to the Derby starting lineup against Port Vale, assisted two of Derby's three goals in the 3–0 win, as Derby returned to a wing-back formation which played to Ward's strengths, this performance earned praise from former Derby player Malcolm Christie who was working as match analyst for BBC Radio Derby.
 On 2 April 2024, Ward scored twice, his first goals for the club, in a 2–2 draw at Portsmouth.
 During this match, Ward picked up a knee injury which later required surgery which ended his season with an expected recovery time of two months, having made 26 appearances during his first season at Derby.
 Derby secured automatic promotion the Championship after finishing runners-up in League One.

 Ward found appearances in the first-team hard to come by in the first two months of the 2024–25 season; playing in under-21 matches to maintain fitness.
 Ward made eight appearances for Derby during the season; in January 2025 he underwent knee surgery which ended his season early.

 After a seven-month absence, Ward scored on his return from injury in Derby's EFL Cup match at West Bromwich Albion on 12 August 2025, directly from a free kick.
+Ward scored his first career Championship goal on 16 August 2025 in a 3–5 loss to Coventry City.
+After new signing Max Johnston was sidelined due to a hamstring injury in late October 2025, Ward replaced him as the regular wing back in the Derby team, creating four assists in his first four league starts as his performances helped Derby have an upturn in form in November.
+Ward was sent off for the first time in his Derby career, as he picked up two yellow cards at Birmingham City on 26 December 2025.
+On 13 March 2026, it was announced Derby County had trigged a one-year extension clause in Ward's contract, which would now expire in June 2027.
+Ward made 41 Derby County appearances during the season, scoring two goals and creating 10 assists.